TheDeathlyCow/minecraft-mod-pages/thermoo/modrinth.md

 # License and Porting

-Thermoo is licensed under LGPLv3.
-It is a mod developed for the Fabric and Quilt mod loaders on modern versions of Minecraft.
-Older versions will only be supported according to the [LTS Policy](https://github.com/TheDeathlyCow/thermoo?tab=readme-ov-file#lts-policy).
-I have no plans to port to other loaders such as NeoForge or Bukkit.
+Thermoo is licensed under LGPL-3.0.
+It is a mod developed primarily for the Fabric and Quilt mod loaders, with limited Neoforge support.
+Old versions of Minecraft will only be supported according to the [LTS Policy](https://thermoo.thedeathlycow.com/#lts-policy).
+I have no plans to port to other loaders such as LexForge or Bukkit.